pytest-dev/pytest-factoryboy/README.rst

 -----------------------

 There are fixtures created for factory attributes.
-Attribute names are prefixed with the model fixture name and double underscore (similar to factory boy convention).
+Attribute names are prefixed with the model fixture name and double underscore (similar to the convention used by factory_boy).

 .. code-block:: python